This page was reviewed under our medical and editorial policy by

 Both PD-1 inhibitors and the PD-L1 inhibitor are given as an intravenous (IV) infusion.
 Typically, they require the IV to be given on a schedule of every two, three or four weeks.

-Treatment may be stopped if you have serious side effects.
+Treatment may be stopped if the patient has serious side effects.

-Ahead of treatment, your doctor is likely to order blood tests to make sure the melanoma is able to be treated with these immunotherapy drugs.
+Ahead of treatment, the patient's doctor is likely to order blood tests to make sure the melanoma is able to be treated with these immunotherapy drugs.

-Consider asking your care team these questions before starting PD-1 treatment:
+Consider asking the care team these questions before starting PD-1 treatment:

-Tell your doctor if you have any allergies to medications.
+Tell the doctor about any allergies to medications.
 No special diet is required beforehand.

 The most common side effects from PD-1 inhibitors include: